 Assessing the upstream drainage area and characteristics of a watershed can provide information relative to stream health and potential causes of impairment.
 The upstream drainage areas range from approximately 17.1 square miles (Addison Creek) to approximately 480 square miles (Des Plaines River).
-Salt Creek drainage area is approximately 102.8 square miles and South Branch of Chicago River (in natural state) is 226 square miles (Horton, 1914).
-The majority of the land use in the Project Corridor watersheds includes developed land that likely has contributed to stream degradation.
+The Salt Creek drainage area is approximately 102.8 square miles and the South Branch of Chicago River (in natural state) drainage area is 226 square miles (Horton, 1914).
+Most of the land use in the Project Corridor watersheds includes developed land that likely has contributed to stream degradation.